Sri Chand: Composing Aarta

-Akharas

-Prominent Udasi akharas were established in the 1800s, including the Shree Panchayati Akhada Bada Udasin (est. 1825) by Yogiraj Shri Nirvandev in Haridwar, and Shree Panchayati Akhada Naya Udasin (est. 1846) by Mahant Sudhir Das after a dispute with the Bada Udasin.

 Possible contribution to the Adi Granth

 According to a sakhi, when Guru Arjan had finished composing sixteen astpadis (cantos) of the Gauri Sukhmani composition, popularly known as Sukhmani Sahib, Sri Chand visited him.
 During this visit, it is said that Guru Arjan requested him to continue the composition he was compiling and complete the seventeenth canto of the Sukhmani Sahib.
 Sri Chand humbly recited the verse of his father following the Mul Mantar in the Japji Sahib.
 Thus, it became the seventeenth canto of the Sukhmani Sahib.

-Relationship with Nanak's successors and Sikhs
+Relationship with Sikhs

 Painting of Guru Arjan, Lahore Museum, ca.1800.
 A figure, possibly Sri Chand, can be seen sitting beside him.

-It is believed that Sri Chand rejected Angad as the successor to his father.
+It is believed that Sri Chand rejected Guru Angad as the successor to his father.
 When the Sikh guruship passed from Nanak to Angad, the sons of Nanak, Sri Chand and Lakhmi Das, made a legal claim to their father's properties in Kartarpur, forcing Guru Angad to reestablish the early Sikh community's centre at his native village of Khadur instead.

-Guru Amardas declared active and domestic Sikhs to be separate from passive and recluse Udasins.
+In Guru Angad's compositions, he discusses subtly how he was the true successor who earned it, rebuking any potential claims to the guruship by Nanak's sons.
+Guru Angad, Guru Amardas, and Guru Ram Das warned the Sikhs from adopting the ascetic practices of the Udasis, instead they advocated that it was superior to be like an Udasi whilst still living an ordinary-life, not a celibate or ascetic one.
 Baba Mohan, son of Amar Das, would mimic the life path of Sri Chand by becoming a lifelong celibate himself.
+Other sources claim Sri Chand remained on good-term with Nanak's successors.

-However the Sikh Gurus, Guru Amardas, Guru Ramdas, Guru Arjan and Guru Hargobind who were contemporaries of Sri Chand held him in high esteem due to his descent, old age and piety.
+Some of the Sikh Gurus, Guru Amardas, Guru Ramdas, Guru Arjan and Guru Hargobind who were contemporaries of Sri Chand held him in high esteem due to his descent, old age and piety.
+They also would gift Sri Chand presents.
 When Sri Chand paid a visit to the fourth Sikh guru, Ram Das, it is said the Sikh guru got-up to wipe Sri Chand's feet with his own beard as a show of deep respect for Sri Chand after Nanak's son made a remark about the Guru's long beard.
+According to Kesar Singh Chhiber, Sri Chand sent two turban to the Sikhs after the deaths of Guru Ram Das in 1581, one turban was for Prithi Chand and the other for Guru Arjan, to recognize the guru's succession to the Sikh guruship.
 Guru Arjan met with Sri Chand at Barath to request for compositions of Nanak in the possession of Sri Chand to assist with his project of compiling a Sikh scripture.
 In 1619, Sri Chand used his spiritual sway and authority to help convince Jahangir to release Guru Hargobind from his incarceration at Gwalior Fort.